cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 ### Page events

-In addition to showing all the methods that were called, the command log also shows important events from your application or component when they occur.
+In addition to showing all the commands that were called, the command log also shows important events from your application or component when they occur.
 Notice these look different (they are gray and without a number).